gangeli/qry/README.md

 If we want to start many runs with multiple parameters, we can separate them with either the `&` symbol or `|` symbol.
 The difference between the two becomes apparent when multiple arguments vary -- see below.
-For now, let's try to start two jobs: one to ping google, and one to ping facebook:
+For now, let's try to start two jobs: one to ping Google, and one to ping Facebook:

      #!/bin/bash
      exec scala -cp qry.jar "$0" "$@"